-In addition to the folders above, SBS has also created a Data Guide.
-If you have any questions or requests related to planning data and resources, contact Saulo DePaula, Associate Director of Data Analytics and Events.
+In addition to the folders above, SBS also has a Data Guide.
+If you have any questions or requests related to planning data and resources, contact sdepaula [at] umass [dot] edu (Saulo DePaula).

 Other useful sources of data and resources at UMass Amherst include:

 University Analytics and Institutional Research (UAIR): UAIR, formerly the Office of Institutional Research (OIR), provides information and analysis that supports the decision-making process, complies with reporting requirements of external agencies, and responds to ad hoc requests for information.
 Many of the official statistics about the campus, and Academic Affairs in particular, are reported by UAIR.
 Commonly searched data provided by UAIR include:

 - Data Overview and Dashboards

 - Strategic Planning Data Tables (UMass login required)

 - Organizational Chart